mgmtd/ecli/README.md

 * Unix domain socket server to receive connections from the cli program

-* Example implementation - cli_juniper.erl to show how to build a Juniper style command line interface
+* Example implementation - ecli_juniper.erl to show how to build a Juniper style command line interface

 * Expansion assistant - library module to provide tab/spc completion